camunda/camunda-docs/docs/self-managed/operational-guides/backup-restore/operate-tasklist-backup.md

 ---

 :::warning breaking changes!
-In this release, the actuator endpoints (including backup) changed to use port 9600 instead of 8080.
-You will need to update your applications to use port 9600.
+As of the Camunda 8.6 release, the `/actuator` endpoints (including `/backups`) now default to port 9600.
+Ensure your `management.server.port` configuration parameter is correctly set before continuing.
 :::

 Operate stores its data over multiple indices in Elasticsearch.
 Backup of Operate data includes several